 At the Kairos Centre we have both male and female Spiritual Directors.
 You might come on retreat and meet with a Spiritual Director daily or for example at the beginning and end of your retreat.
 You might wish to see a Spiritual Director regularly and this would usually be every four to six weeks.

 Spiritual Direction is open to anyone wishing to explore their faith journey.
 There are no expectations or special requirements, just an interest in sharing your story with another person.
-We suggest a donation of £25 for each session of spiritual direction.
+There is a contribution of £25 for each session of spiritual direction.
 However, we would not wish anyone to miss the opportunity for spiritual direction and would encourage you to give what you can afford.

 Our Spiritual Directors are guided by the Retreat Association Spiritual Direction Guidelines.